taskplanning/otpl/README.md

 # Open Task Planning Library (OTPL)

-This library consists of Python modules that can be used to support PDDL planning related projects.
+This library consists of Python modules that can be used to support PDDL-related projects.
 The code supports all features of temporal PDDL 2.2.

 Current modules include:
 - PDDL2.2 parser and data structures.